Marker-Inc-Korea/AutoRAG/docs/source/nodes/passage_reranker/tart.md

 ## **Module Parameters**
 (Optional) `instruction`
 - Specifies instructions for the reranking process.
 - default is `Find passage to answer given question`

 (Optional) `batch`

-- Specify batch size of the query to the TART model.
+- Specify the batch size of the query to the TART model.
 - default is 64.

 ## **Example config.yaml**